NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/quo-01.rst

 Forward Propagation - OpenSees/Tcl
 =======================================

-This example will use quoFEM to estimate the first and second central moments of a FE model’s response, given the marginal distributions of various random parameters.
+This example will use quoFEM to estimate the first and second central moments of a FE model's response, given the marginal distributions of various random parameters.

 Consider the problem of uncertainty quantification in a two-dimensional truss structure shown in the following figure.

+.. _figTruss:

 .. figure:: figures/truss.png
    :align: center